 Flights here are $10 and full pours are $6.
 Free, casual tours are offered three times a week — Fridays at 18:30, Saturdays at 13:30 and Sundays at 13:00

-My favorite ciders from past visits include the Smoked Saison (also available in some liquor stores), and the Papi Chulo — a semi-dry cider with a nice chili pepper kick.
-Come here for a perfect afternoon (and if you’re looking to make a whole day of it, check out the Taza Chocolate Factory next door!)
+Options rotate throughout the year, but my favorite ciders from past visits include the Smoked Saison (also available in some liquor stores), and the Papi Chulo — a semi-dry cider with a nice chili pepper kick.
+Come here for a perfect afternoon, and if you’re looking to make a whole day of it, head to the Taza Chocolate Factory nearby (check the Taza Chocolate article)!